Last updated on June 30th, 2019 at 05:44 pm

 Me, A Spiritual Teacher?

-In the past few years, I started teaching workshops to help others heal using similar techniques, and started teaching workshops on living your dreams.
+I started teaching workshops to help others heal using similar techniques and started teaching workshops on living your dreams.
 I also do life coaching now for groups and individual clients.

 It all sometimes still feels somewhat surreal and wonderful to me.

 Yet pushing through all these fears over the years doesn’t mean that I have reached the point of “no fear” yet.
 That’s okay.
-Courage is feeling the fear, and doing it anyways.
+Courage is feeling the fear, and doing it anyway.

 Jumping Outside My Comfort Zone

-Lately, I’ve pushed myself outside my comfort zone again by taking private yoga lessons with an amazing teacher who was a bit intimidating to me at first, and by signing up for an eight-month-long life coaching certification program with Martha Beck, who is a personal hero of mine (she writes for Oprah magazine, and I’ve read many of her books).
+Lately, I’ve pushed myself outside my comfort zone again by taking private yoga lessons with an amazing teacher who was a bit intimidating to me at first, and by signing up for an eight-month-long life coaching certification program with best-selling author and life coach, Martha Beck, who is a personal hero of mine.

 I’m pushing forward with completing the final draft of my book manuscript as well, which sometimes still scares the hell out of me.
 But I’ve committed to finishing it, and I will make it happen.